botpress/documentation-v12/docs/building-chatbots/flow-editor/actions/actions.md

 Botpress comes pre-packed with a translation engine that helps developers design a bot in one language while catering to users of all supported and configured languages.

-# Content type
+## Content Types

 Content types are the primary way to display content in the chat.
-You probably discovered the limitations of the content type flow element.

-In this advanced guide, you will create a content type component in action.
-This method allows you to create a dynamic response in your chatbot.

-## Action

-All the following code samples can be copied and pasted in an action.
-You can find actionc in the **Code Editor** tab of you bot.

 ### Audio

-The audio component can stream MP3 audio (`.mp3).
+The audio component can stream `MP3` audio (`.mp3`).
 You could use it to stream music from Spotify or YouTube.
 This component could also stream audio files stored on your server.

 ![Music image](/assets/music.jpg)

-**`Example`**
+**Example:**

 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {